-In the year 2016, the management has formed a Remuneration Committee which provides assistance to the Executive Committee (EC) of Trust Bank Limited.
+Remuneration Committee provides assistance to the Executive Committee (EC) of Trust Bank Limited.
 Having recommendation from the EC, the Board of Directors approves the policies regarding remuneration.
-The Committee consists of the following members as on Dec 31, 2016:
+The Committee consists of the following members as at Dec 31, 2017:

 - Mr. Brig Gen Md.
 Mehdi Hassan (Retd), SGP, ndc, afwc, psc (Retd.), SEVP, Chairman

 - Mr. Khaled Mahbub Morshed, EVP

 - Mr. Mohammad Mohsin.
 EVP

-- Mr. Md.
-Shafigur Rahman, VP

-- Ms. Mahmuda Momen.
-VP
+- Ms. Mahmuda Momen, VP

 - Mr. Maj.
 ABM Nurul Islam (Retd), VP

-In summary the committee is responsible for:

-The Bank has no permanent external consultant for managing remuneration, but expert opinion may have been sought by the Management, in case to case basis, regarding taxation and other issues.
+In summary the committee is responsible for: Any changes in remuneration policy and structure Building competitive remuneration packages for employees in align with remuneration practices of the industry.
+Providing basis on which performance based remuneration will be provided The Bank has no permanent external consultant for managing remuneration, but expert opinion may be sought by the Management, in case to case basis, regarding taxation and other issues.
 The Bank has no foreign subsidiaries; rather it has branches in different regions of the country.
 The remuneration policy follows same rule and does not change due to the employees working in different regions of the country.
-Including MD & CEO the Bank has Thirty Eight (38) "senior managers", at the end of the reporting period.

-(b) Information relating to the design and structure of remuneration processes:

-Objective of Bank's Compensation policy is:

-- ☐ To provide a competitive pay package compared to the best practices in the industry - ☐ To ensure effective governance of compensation - ☐ To have mechanisms in place for effective supervisory oversight in compensation

-This year, the salary structure of the bank was reviewed by the remuneration committee where the structure was adjusted with the then inflation rate.
-Moreover, a new festival bonus "Boishakhi Bonus" was introduced to the employees by taking approval from the Bangladesh Bank.

-The structure of remuneration arrangements for employees consists of following components:

-- ☐ Fixed Remuneration;

-- Future benefits and

-- Variable pay
+Including MD & CEO the Bank has Thirty Eight (38) Senior managers (SVP & above), at the end of the reporting period. (b) Information relating to the design and structure of remuneration processes: Objective of Bank's Compensation policy is: To ensure fair reward management system for the employees in line with the Bank's core values and strategic business goals To provide a competitive pay package compared to the best practices in the industry To ensure effective governance of compensation This year, the salary structure of the bank has been reviewed by the remuneration committee and approved by the Board where the structure was adjusted with the market situation.
+The structure of remuneration arrangements for employees consists of following components: ☐ Fixed Remuneration;☐ Future benefits and☐ Variable pay

-The fixed remuneration is made up of base remuneration including salary and allowances paid in cash.
-Fixed remuneration differs from grade to grade and generally changes with the promotion/demotion to the higher/lower grades.
-Gratuity, PF and Superannuation funds are maintained by the Bank to pay remuneration to employees as a future benefit to them.
+The fixed remuneration is made up of base remuneration including salary and other allowances paid in cash.
+Fixed remuneration differs from grade to grade and generally changes with the promotion/demotion to the higher/lower grades and increment.
+Gratuity Fund, Provident Fund and Superannuation Funds are maintained by the Bank for employees as a future/long term benefit.
 Such remunerations differ based on the grade, basic pay and length of service of an employee.

-Variable pay consists of incentive bonuses paid on the basis of the individual performance subject to satisfactory annual profit of the Bank.
+Variable pay consists of incentive bonuses paid on the basis of the individual performance subject to annual profit of the Bank.
 Therefore, individual performance is measured and reviewed against set goals, which include financial and non-financial metrics.

-Moreover, the employees having job duties showing risk factors are allowed risk allowances as prescribed in the policy.
-In addition, employees with compliance and supervisory responsibilities are also provided additional benefits besides their regular pay.
+Moreover, the employees having job responsibilities involving risk factors are allowed risk allowances as prescribed in the policy.
+In addition, employees with supervisory responsibilities are also provided additional benefits besides their regular pay.